Photo credit: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org

 Habitat and Origin

-Perennial Pepperweed is native to southeastern Europe and southwestern Asia.
-It is believed to have been introduced to North America mixed into a shipment of sugar beet seeds.
+Perennial pepperweed is native to southeastern Europe and southwestern Asia.
+It is believed to have been introduced to North America in a shipment of sugar beet seeds.

 The plant tolerates a variety of soil characteristics, such as clayey, loamy, sandy or silty.
-It is also tolerant of soils that contain high levels of calcium.
-Perennial Pepperweed invades flood plains, irrigation structures, pastures, wetlands, riparian areas, roadsides, dry hillsides and residential sites.
+It is also tolerant of calcium-rich soils.
+Perennial pepperweed invades flood plains, irrigation structures, pastures, wetlands, riparian areas, roadsides, dry hillsides and residential sites.

 Long-distance dispersal occurs by contaminated seeds and hay mixes, the horticulture industry, and vehicles.